 512 Beacon remained a Boston University dormitory in 2018.

 512 Beacon (Demolished)

-When it was built, the Maryland Apartments replaced an existing townhouse designed by Rotch and Tilden, architects, and built in 1890-1891 by Charles H. Dodge, mason and builder, for for cotton mill treasurer George Saltonstall Silsbee and his wife, Sarah Frances (Gray) Silsbee.
+The original townhouse at 512 Beacon was designed by Rotch and Tilden, architects, and built in 1890-1891 by Charles H. Dodge, for cotton mill treasurer George Saltonstall Silsbee and his wife, Sarah Frances (Gray) Silsbee.
 They previously had lived at 415 Beacon.
 George Silsbee is shown as the owner on the original permit application, dated June 9, 1890, and on the final building inspection report, dated October 1, 1891 (a floor plan of the second floor is bound with the report, located in the Boston Public Library’s Arts Department).
-Sarah Silsbee is shown as the owner of 512 Beacon on the 1895, 1898, 1908, and 1917 Bromley maps.

 Sarah Silsbee continued to live at 512 Beacon during the 1921-1922 winter season, but moved soon thereafter.
 By the 1924-1925 season, she was living at 88 Beacon.